thisisu/hosts/README.md

 Fake Dating

-Fake Surveys

-Fake Your Device is Infected Virus / Fake Google Virus
+Your Device is Infected / Fake Google Virus / Your Battery is Low / .. and other pages that cause your Android device to vibrate

 Malware (limited mostly to Spyware.LokiBot and Adware.IStartSurf)

 Redirects

-Rogue Browser Extensions / Install Extension To Leave This Page
+Rogue Browser Extensions / Install Extension To Leave

 Rogue Google Play Store Apps

-Spin the Wheel / You are a Winner / Claim Your Prize
+Spin The Wheel / You Are A Winner / Claim Your Prize

+Surveys

 Tech Support Scams / Browser Locking